JojayD/JojayD/README.md

 ###

-<p align="left">An aspiring swe and an interest in Machine Learning and Data Science</p>
+<p align="left">An aspiring swe with an interest in Machine Learning and Data Science</p>

 ###